Updated Travel Regulations for Entry and Return to The Czech Republic

 “Extreme risk” countries include Botswana, Brazil, Eswatini (Swaziland), India, South Africa, Colombia, Lesotho, Malawi, Mozambique, Nepal, Peru, Tanzania (including Zanzibar and Pemba), Zambia, Zimbabwe, Namibia, Paraguay, Russia and Tunisia.

-Travel to the Czech Republic from these countries is allowed only for Czech citizens and residents, foreigners with a long-term residence permit, and accredited members of diplomatic missions.
+Travel to the Czech Republic from these countries is allowed only for Czech citizens and residents, foreigners with long-term residence, and accredited members of diplomatic missions.
 They have to undergo a PCR test before arrival and another two once they are in the Czech Republic, the first within 24 hours and the second on the 10th day at the earliest.
-While waiting for the test results, self-isolation is obligatory.
+While waiting for the test results, they are required to self-isolate.